Jamie-Clayton/Docs/_posts/2020-08-17-powershell-reference.md

 Find-Module *DSC* | Sort-Object Name
 ```

-## Converting output
+## Converting Output

-Requesting data from Web services will often be returned as JSON, so being able to convert that data structure back into a object for powershell to use is a common scenario.
+Web services often return JSON.
+Convert that data structure back into an object PowerShell can use.

 ```PowerShell
 # List all the ConvertFrom Modules